Amphion Grant Program

 - Mission of the organization

 - If the applicant is a music festival or presenter, or is applying for support for performances, the number of concerts projected in the season (including online) for which support is being requested and the two years prior.
 (The review panel will take into account that in most of 2020 and the first part of 2021 there may have been few or no live performances.)

 - State the specific time period for which support is requested.
-If you are requesting general operating support, please indicate support period as “2022-2023 season.”
+If General Operating Support is being requested, please indicate support period as "2022-2023 season."

-- Indicate the amount and type of support (general operating or project support) requested, and purpose of the request.
-Note that orchestras and opera companies, other than contemporary concert music specialists, may apply only for project support.
+- Indicate the amount and type of support (General Operating or Project Support) requested, and purpose of the request.

-- If project support is requested, please upload a project budget, a breakdown of the project costs, and an itemized list of other sources of income for the project with the amount of support from each source.
-Also note whether support from each source has been secured or is prospective funding.
+- If Project Support is requested, the following must also be supplied: a project budget, a breakdown of the project costs, and an itemized list of other sources of income for the project.
+The list of other sources of income should include the amount from each source and whether it is secured or prospective funding.

 - History of the organization listing all of the activities in which it has been engaged during the past two years and the activities in which it proposes to engage during the season for which support is being requested.
-Special for 2021 - present grant programs: Please describe any actual or potential changes in your board and/or administrative team and/or ensemble personnel since the onset of the COVID-19 pandemic.
-You may also address any specific fundraising or budgetary challenges your organization experienced.
+Special for the 2022 grant cycle: A description of any actual or potential changes in organization board and/or administrative team and/or ensemble personnel since the onset of the COVID-19 pandemic.
+Any specific fundraising or budgetary challenges resulting from the pandemic may also be addressed in this section.
 (5,000 characters or less)

 - Description of the constituencies or audiences that are served, including size, age groups, and geographic regions.
-Relevant online data may be linked here.
+Links to relevant online data maybe be included in this section.

 Musical and Media Materials